jspecht3/pixi-tutorial/README.md

 ## Getting Started
-Before getting into any development, a preperations should be made.
+Before getting into any development, preperations should be made.

 First, if you are currently in a conda environment, you will see something that looks like this:
 ```